Akuryusu/linked-blog-starter-md/TCB Website.md

 - [x] 3D rotatable model for each component ( https://chat.openai.com/share/5a9d6089-82ef-4785-adf1-4f6350a8ad2b ) ✅ 2024-01-25

-- [ ] Full screen for presentations compatible with all mobile devices
+- [x] Full screen for presentations compatible with all mobile devices ✅ 2024-02-01
 ### Notes
 1. Break down the assembly process into clear, step-by-step instructions.
 Use a logical sequence to guide users through the entire process.
 2. Ensure the site is optimized for mobile devices, as workers might need access to the information on the go.